BondT1/Challenge-Professional-README-Generator/README.md

 This challenge was to create a professional README generator using node.
 The README will contain a project title, description, table of contents, installation instructions, usage instructions, a license, contributor guidelines, test instructions, and contact details.
 Once the user has answered the questions in the command line, a README will be created in the generated folder including the user inputs.

+The purpose of this project was to find an quick and easy way to create a detailed README file for your projects.

 The features used within this project are:

 - Node